Rockland Centre: Current structure

 Rockland Centre has three floors.
 But only the second and third floors are shopping space.

-The first floor has only four tenants: Sports Experts, Nautilus Plus fitness club, Eggspectation restaurant and Urban Planet shop.
+The first floor has only three tenants: Sports Experts, Nautilus Plus fitness club and Dollarama.

-The second (main) floor features boutiques and the anchors Linen Chest (part of the old Eaton's space), Pharmaprix and longtime tenant Hudson's Bay.
+The second (main) floor features boutiques and the anchor IGA Extra.

-The third (top) floor consists of boutiques and the mall's food court.
-The second floor of Hudson's Bay is located on the mall's top floor.
+The third (top) floor also consists of boutiques and the mall's food court.

 Historical

 Original shopping centre (1959-1982)

 Rockland Centre first opened in 1959 with Steinberg's, Morgan's, Woolworth's, Holt Renfrew, United Cigars and 35-40 other tenants.

 The original Rockland Centre was an outdoor shopping centre.
 It was a single-story shopping centre.
 Morgan's, however, had three floors.
-It was designed by architects Victor Prus, and Ian Martin.
+It was designed by architects Victor Prus and Ian Martin.
 It was the first shopping centre in the province to bring the "mall" concept, meaning a central corridor in the form of an open walkway surrounded by shops on each side.

 Some of the tenants of the original centre included Reitmans, Laura Secord Chocolates, Browns Shoes and Bank of Montreal.

 The Morgan's stores in Montreal were rebranded as The Bay in June 1972.
-The Bay at Rockland was at the time the largest of the retailer's locations in Montreal after the company's regional flagship branch and remained so even after the opening in August 1972 of the store at Centre Laval.
+The Bay at Rockland was at the time the largest of the retailer's locations in Montreal (excluding the downtown branch), and remained so even after the opening in August 1972 of the store at Centre Laval.
 (The Rockland store however had less of its total space dedicated to sales than the Laval location.)